 - 3. Engineering Grants - Funding is provided for engineering grants to conservation districts for project design and approval of dairy waste management systems, irrigation systems, salmon recovery projects, and other natural resource protection activities that benefit salmon.
 (Water Quality Account) - 4.
-Limiting Factors Analysis - Funding for the second year for Limiting Factors Analysis is eliminated.
-The Conservation Commission will apply to the Salmon Recovery Funding Board to fund this activity.
+Limiting Factors Analysis - Funding for for Limiting Factors Analysis for fiscal year 2003 is eliminated.
+The Conservation Commission may apply to the Salmon Recovery Funding Board to fund this activity for fiscal year 2003.
 (Water Quality Account)